wcm-io-caravan/caravan-rhyme/README.md

         .concatMapSingle(ReactiveResource::getState)
         .distinct(item -> item.id);

-    // all observables provided by rhyme are *cold*, i.e. no HTTP requests would have been executed so far.
+    // all Observable provided by rhyme are *cold*, i.e. no HTTP requests would have been executed so far.
 ```

 On the server-side, just use the `renderResponseAsync` function from the Rhyme interface to ensure that your code is not blocking while rendering the HAL representation of your server-side resource implementations: